INR 287 International Law I

 • Quizzes (20%) - For the dates of scheduled quizzes, see the course syllabus.

-• Active Participation (+5%)
+• Active Participation (up to +5%)

 • clock